-Help the Conservancy restore vital habitat by planting natives and removing invasive species in various preserves around the peninsula.
-All volunteer work days are on Saturdays from 9am to 12pm.
+Help the Conservancy restore vital habitat by planting natives and removing invasive species in various preserves around the Peninsula.
+Outdoor Volunteer work days are mostly Saturdays and some Sundays from 9am to 12pm.
 Training, tools, camaraderie and beautiful scenery are provided.
 Bring close-toed shoes, water and sun protection.
 Outdoor workdays will be cancelled if it rains.

 Trail Crew